builtbybel/Winpilot/README.md

 - **Decrapify**: It removes unwanted apps and also handles advanced debloating.
 - **WingetUI**: It offers some essential base apps for download.
 - **Copilotless**: It searches for AI/Copilot features in Windows and allows you to remove them.
 Please follow the instructions provided.
-- **ClippySupreme**: This is the assistant you'll consistently see in the app, monitoring various areas of the system.
+- **Clippy**: This is the assistant you'll consistently see in the app, @Microsoft Clippit, also known as Clippy, the manic cousin of Microsoft Copilot, monitoring various areas of the system.
 It can also provide simple tips.
-Just keep clicking on the plugin to access them.
+Just keep clicking on the plugin to access them."

 Winpilot can also be used to change various settings and access various pieces of system information.

 **Windows-specific features**
 - Ask to add a device
 - Ask to add Microsoft Account